Kurayim/NoiseReduction_speech/README.md

 </p>

-From these two plots — especially the spectrogram — we can extract valuable information.
-As shown, the total duration of the signal is approximately 7 seconds, and my speech starts after the 4-second mark.
-During the first four seconds, only environmental noise is present.
+From these two plots — especially the spectrogram — valuable information can be obtained.
+As shown, the total duration of the signal is about 7 seconds, and my speech starts after the 4-second mark.
+During the first four seconds, only environmental noise is recorded.

-It is also evident that there is a high likelihood of noise occurring in frequencies below 2 kHz.
-Therefore, it seems that by applying a low-pass filter, we can significantly reduce the noise observed in the lower part of the spectrogram and obtain a cleaner and clearer signal as a result.
+As you know, the main energy of speech signals is concentrated in lower frequencies.
+Therefore, it seems that by using a low-pass filter, we can remove most of the high-frequency noise and obtain a cleaner and clearer signal.
+I plan to use this filter to attenuate frequency components above 2 kHz.